DynaStride: Dynamic Stride Windowing with MMCoT for Instructional Multi-Scene Captioning: Evaluation Metrics Details

-To assess temporal alignment between a predicted sequence and a reference sequence, we compute a Dynamic Time Warping (DTW) alignment over per-step embeddings.
+\textbf{{Temporal Analysis \citep{sun2021nsp} , \citep{ilharco2019general}}.} To evaluate discourse-level coherence, we leverage the Next Sentence Prediction (NSP) task from BERT-like models.
+Given two sentences $(s_i, s_j)$, the NSP classifier estimates the probability that $s_j$ logically follows $s_i$, denoted as $p_{\text{NSP}}(s_i, s_j) \in [0,1]$. \paragraph{Align$_\text{DTW}$} To assess temporal alignment between a predicted sequence and a reference sequence, we compute a Dynamic Time Warping (DTW) alignment over per-step embeddings.
 Let $X = [x_1,\dots,x_T]$ and $Y = [y_1,\dots,y_S]$ denote embeddings (e.g., frame- or step-level), with a local cost

 Define the DTW dynamic program: